 Headaches are a Big Headache!
 5 Common Headache Triggers You Should Know

 Most people experience headaches at some point in their lives.
 Headaches can be a big pain in the….head and body.
 Migraine headaches occur in up to half of all people and in women can worsen at the time of menstruation, ovulation and with hormone fluctuations.
-There are many types of headaches, with the most common headaches being:
+There are many types of headaches.

 - Tension (muscular)